z0xyz/forvoUX/README.md

 **Installation**

-1.   install a user script manager for your respective browser .
+1.   install a userscript manager for your respective browser .
 2.   initialize a new userscript .
 3.   paste the current script within it .